micro-ROS/micro-ROS_sensors_demo/README.md

 ## How to use?

-To start the application just one step is needed:
+To start the application just two steps are needed:

 1. Connect host USB to your computer.
 You can disconnect the STLink USB port and modify the board supply jumper on the bottom layer.